 (1) The meetings of Church Synod are convened by Church Council.

 (2) Church Council determines the time and place of the meetings.
-Members of Church Synod shall be given at least 3 months notice of a proposed meeting.
+Members of Church Synod shall be given at least 3 months’ notice of a proposed meeting.
 The notification shall contain the provisional agenda.

 (3) A written invitation shall be sent to members of Church Synod at least 2 months before the commencement of the meeting and it shall include the agenda.